huangginny/Dionysus/CONTRIBUTING.md

 ## Adding a New Rating Platform

-1. Add the required API keys to "apiKeys.swift"
+1. Add the required API keys to "APIKeys.swift"
-2. Create variables for the required API keys in "apiKeys_sample.swift" and set them to empty string
+2. Create variables for the required API keys in "APIKeys_sample.swift" and set them to empty string
 3. Add the attribution logo to "Assets.xcassets."
 Make sure the height of the image does not exceed 30px - **the app does not resize the logo accordingly** to comply with [Google Places API display requirements](https://developers.google.com/places/web-service/policies)
 4. Create a new class under "core/plugins" folder
 5. The class should implement "SitePlugin" protocol.
 Variables should be initialized in `required init` constructor.
 Use `logMessage(_: String)` for logging purposes.